ViaHero · Updated July 24, 2019

 Listen—there’s so much to do in Mexico City’s other neighborhoods that there’s no need to visit any with sketchy reputations.
 Avoid these areas.
 Have a craft beer in Condesa instead!

-With so many awesome places to visit in Mexico City, it can be difficult to decide where to stay—so for insider info on the best neighborhood for you, get in touch with a Mexico City-based trip planner.
-They’ll help you plan your trip so you’ll be able to experience Mexico City like a local.
+With so many awesome places to visit in Mexico City, it can be difficult to decide where to stay—so for insider info on the best neighborhood for you, connect with a Mexico City local.
+They’ll give you recommendations based on your style, interests, and budget, as well as designing you a personalized itinerary based on the same.
 Any other questions?
 Contact us!
 And don’t forget to check out:

 - Connect With a Local to Plan Your Trip